-3. Run the test suite.
+4. Run the test suite using your local answers.
 The testing suite operates by running a series of enzo test files throughout the run subdirectory.
-You can initiate the quicksuite test simulations and their comparison against the current gold standard by running the following commands:
+Note that if you want to test a specific enzo changeset, you must update to it and recompile enzo.
+You can initiate the quicksuite test simulations and their comparison against your locally generated answers by running the following commands: